 TIP: After you are done with the trial license test and have moved the active license, you will want to remove it from the server to prevent users from accidentally using it after it expires.
 The easiest way to remove the trial license is to just transfer it away and discard the generated transfer code or h2r file.

-This is useful if it's not practical to restart the entire client or server computer, and can be used to fix the following issues:
+Restarting the Sentinel license manager service on the license server is useful if it's not practical to restart the entire client or server computer, and can be used to fix the following issues:

 - The license server or clients are not able to see the softkey license in the Zemax License Manager